 - Excessive grooming

-Fleas can also carry and spread some pretty nasty diseases, and are a common cause of tapeworms, which enter the cat while he or she is grooming.
+Fleas can also spread nasty diseases and are a common cause of tapeworms, which enter the cat while they're grooming.

-Fleas are common in hot, damp climates, and are most often found in pet-friendly homes during the winter, when central heating creates the conditions fleas need to thrive.
+Fleas like hot, damp environments and are most often found in our homes during the winter, when the central heating is on.

 For advice on flea prevention and treatment for cats, contact your local vet.
 To find your nearest recommended vet or pet clinic, use our Find a Vet page.